The Summer Peak Ritual and the Dewa Sanzan Flower Festival

 Officially, the festival starts at 10am in the main shrine building, but the real events don’t start until noon.
 The real Dewa Sanzan Flower Festival is a parade with a giant Brahma Deva.
 The Brahma Deva is in the form of a bunch of artificial flowers suspended from a giant lantern called a Manto (lit. many lanterns).
 This Brahma Deva represents the three gods of the Dewa Sanzan, with the flowers representing a rice flower, in dedication of a good harvest.
 The parade goes clockwise around the Kagami’ike Mirror Pond in front of Sanjingosaiden shrine.
 The parade includes high-ranking Yamabushi, a sacred tree, a Mikoshi moving shrine, and Miko shrine maidens.
 The Dewa Sanzan Flower Festival concludes with one trip around the Kagami’ike Mirror Pond, and a ceremony where flowers are given out to the lucky afterwards.

-Still looking for a reason to visit the Dewa Sanzan?
-What better reason than favourable treatment from the gods?
 When the parade comes around, join the locals as they fight to grab one of the flowers.
 If you’re lucky enough, grab one and you will get blessings and favourable treatment from the gods.
 Take it home and decorate in your entrance to pray for a good harvest, safety in the home, and to ward off evil spirits.

 Getting to the Flower Festival